bhollis/maruku/spec/block_docs/code3.md

      Code

-This is not code
+This is code

      Code
 *** Output of to_s ***
-This is code (4 spaces):This is not codeThis is code (1 tab):This is not code
+This is code (4 spaces):This is codeThis is code (1 tab):This is code